lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 The adapter has changed little from the previous version, even though the implementation of the rows has been changed from `struct` to `enum`.

-In a future post, I will refactor this version to use a VIPER architecture.
+In a future post, we will refactor this version to use a VIPER architecture.